Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Activity reports

 The activity reports are relatively sparse.
-We were able to see recently used apps, and there was a section for requests, but considering the app on Teen’s iPhone was sparse as well, we didn’t see a place for requests to be made.
+We could see recently used apps, and there was a section for requests, but considering the app on Teen’s iPhone was sparse as well, we didn’t see a place for requests to be made.
 However, we did receive notifications when certain actions were executed, like monitoring photos or when Teen deleted the app.

-In competitor’s products, we’ve seen breakdowns of screen time, where it was spent, and even search topics.
+In competing products, we’ve seen breakdowns of screen time, how time was spent, and even search topics.
 Canopy felt a little hands off in that regard, and we wished we had more insights.
 Plus, the report didn’t update quickly, even after we hit “Refresh” on our Android.

 Canopy parental control app didn't sync in real time for All About Cookies iPhone test